joewilliams007/skyAPI/README.md

 {
   "success": true,
   "error": false,
-  "message: "session id has now been verified"
+  "message": "session id has now been verified"
 }
 ```
 - for any user_id related interactions with skyAPI, a verified session can now be used